Opticon 2015: 10 Secrets to Building an Amazing Mobile Testing Roadmap

 8. Measure the outcome

 This is where the initial goals come into play.
-The eBay team measures the expected revenue and the NPS (customer satisfaction index).
+The eBay team measures the expected revenue and the NPS (customer satisfaction ).
 Sometimes you won’t get valid results, which means a re-test may be necessary.

-The clearest lessons are in the numbers – if revenue increased for a particular variation, then we know that should be a priority in implementing.
+The clearest indicators are in the numbers – if the revenue increased for a particular variation, then we know that should be a priority in implementing.
 If the original variation was good, then the test validated that you had already made the right decision in the original implementation.
 If there is no conclusion, then either users didn’t care about that change or the experiment was measured the wrong way.